We are committed to being a church which cares for each other. We all need God’s love and grace, because often life is tough.

 - Mon 15 Feb // Nurturing our friendships in a Coronavirus world

 Above Bar Church is full of rescued people, not perfect people.
 And the wonderful thing is that God hasn’t just rescued us to be individual Christians, but to belong to his community.

 We care for each other, encouraging each other towards a greater dependence on God, displaying to those outside the church a love which marks us out as followers of Christ (John 13:34, 35) and welcoming others with open arms.
 The primary place where this happens is within homegroups.

 If you’re interested in joining a homegroup, contact Pat Pavey.

 How the pastoral care team supports the church

 The pastoral care team supports people facing hard situations and helps people build lives and relationships which honour Jesus.

 Perhaps you are suffering physically, emotionally or spiritually, or you’re in a situation that you just don’t know how to cope with.
-Get in touch with Sally Campbell, or speak to one of the team on a Sunday.
+Get in touch with Sally Campbell-Taylor, or speak to one of the team on a Sunday.